 What about the building fund?

-the Society, not the Foundation and are not tax-deductible.
+Gifts to the building fund are contributions to the Society, not the Foundation, and are not tax-deductible.

 How do I apply for a scholarship?

 Scholarship applications are available online only.
-CLICK HERE to access more information and to apply. |
+CLICK HERE to access more information regarding the Scholarship Program and application.

 Foundation scholarships are applied toward

 undergraduate tuition, fees and course-required incidentals/supplies; it cannot

 be used to pay for books or room and board.